timvisee/ffsend/README.md

 package from some contexts such as through SSH without manual modifications.
 If you're experiencing problems, please refer to a different installation method such as the [prebuilt binaries](#linux-prebuilt-binaries), or open an issue._
-_Note: if you want to read/write to a flash drive run `https://send.monks.tools/`
+_Note: if you want to read/write to a flash drive run `snap connect ffsend:removable-media`

 [» `ffsend`][snapcraft-ffsend]